grafana/mimir/docs/sources/mimir/migration-guide/migrating-from-cortex.md

    yq -i 'del(.activity_tracker.filepath,.alertmanager.data_dir,.compactor.data_dir)' mimir.yaml
    ```

    d.
-Place the updated configuration under the `mimir.structuredConfig` key at the top level of your Helm values file.
+At the top level of your Helm values file, put the updated configuration under the `mimir.structuredConfig` key.

    > **Note:** We added `mimir.structuredConfig` in mimir-distributed v3.0.0.
 This new field allows overriding specific
    > configuration without the need to rewrite the whole block string literal like in `mimir.config`.